tariq7299/final-project-cs50/frontend/public/to-do.md

 - Clear days <sleelct> after user changes month
 - Add an alert after user adds/submits an expenses
 -
+## ChooseTimeFrame
+- Add the total expense beside each month name
+- Animate the arrow when user clicks on the already opened accordion !
+- CLean chooseTimeFraem in fronend and also all its functions from server

                                 # TOMMOROOE
                                 -----------